drew-wks/Prompt-tools/README.md

 This project was a first attempt at using Streamlit to enable this chatbot as a WebApp.
 For simplicity it does not maintain a chat history.

 ## Updates
+I launched publicly on July 3 2023.
 The capability shown in this POC has since been incorporated by OpenAI into its ChatGPT Chat product as the Custom Instructions feature, but you can still access it here in its original conception.